Skip to main content

 See how it works.

-You have the right to request a provisional ballot:
+Your right to vote is important.
+You have the right to request a provisional ballot if:

 To receive a provisional ballot, you will need to sign a Provisional Ballot Affidavit and the Provisional Ballot Roster.
+You will also be asked to fill out a Voter Registration Application.

 After the election and before results are certified, the Secretary of the County Election Board will research your voter registration information.
 If your eligibility can be verified – your ballot will be counted.

 Who doesn’t want to commemorate their first voting moment?
-Feel free to take a selfie or a picture of your marked ballot – but don’t post your picture to social media or share it with anyone until you are outside of the election enclosure.
+Feel free to take a picture of your marked ballot – but don’t post your picture to social media or share it with anyone until you are outside of the election enclosure.
 (The election enclosure is the area where voters are checked in, issued ballots, and vote.)

-In Oklahoma, it is actually a crime to disclose how you voted, while you are still inside the election enclosure.
+In Oklahoma, it is a crime to disclose how you voted, while you are still inside the election enclosure.

 Be sure to get an "I Voted" sticker before you leave the election enclosure and wear it to encourage others to get out and vote!